BoscoChu/Banking/README.md

   x  Account Vertifaction (Email or Phone) ------preparing

-  x  Rewrite the code (using framework -Spring Boot ) ------preparing(I am learing Spring Boot, Hibernate and spring security now )
+  x  Rewrite the code (using framework -Spring Boot ) ------preparing(I am learing Spring Boot, Hibernate and spring security )

   x  installation for other operating system(Macos and Linux)   ---plan to finish before 30/06/2023